 From your typical tourist bargains, to some authentic Indonesian cuisine and homemade cakes, everything can be found in one place.

-We highly recommend stopping at the Gili T night market after dinner to satisfy those sweet tooth cravings!
+We highly recommend visiting the Gili T night market after dinner to satisfy those sweet tooth cravings!

 Although we prefer more of a chilled vibe, one of the top things to do on Gili Trawangan is definitely to party.

-However not night out has to revolve around a rave!
+However not every night out has to revolve around a rave!

 There are clubs and bars dotted all the way along the main strip of Gili T, but the most recognisable of them all has to be Sama Sama Reggae Bar.